Medicinal Plant Lexicon

 Constituents of the herbal drug

-Cinnamon bark contains an aromatic-smelling essential oil ("cinnamon oil") with cinnamaldehyde as the major component; also catechin tannins and caffeic acid derivatives.
+Cinnamon bark contains an aromatic essential oil (‘cinnamon oil’) with cinnamaldehyde as the main component; it also contains catechin tannins and caffeic acid derivatives.
+For coumarin content see ‘Notes’.
+The main component of cinnamon leaf oil is eugenol.

 Quality of the drug